 - An execution entity performs application context relocation as and when instructed by the decision-making entity.

-- After successful application context relocation, the EES is informed of the completion by the EAS and the EEC is informed of the completion by the EES.
+After successful application context relocation, the EES is informed of the completion by the EAS and the EEC is informed of the completion by the EES.